D-Wave Phonon Angular Momentum Texture in Altermagnets by Magnon-Phonon Hybridization

 The physical origin of this selectivity can be intuitively understood from \cref{eq:mpc}.
 In antiferromagnets and altermagnets the two magnon branches have opposite chiralities, corresponding to clockwise or counter-clockwise spin precession in the $xy$ plane~\cite{rezende_introduction_2019,smejkalChiralMagnonsAltermagnetic2023}.
 The dynamic spin precession induces an effective field acting on the lattice displacements through $\hat{H}_{\mathrm{mpc}}$.
-For co-rotating chiral phonons---those sharing the same sense of rotation---the time average of \cref{eq:mpc} remains finite.
-In contrast, the coupling to counter-rotating phonons averages to zero.
+For corotating chiral phonons---those exhibiting the same sense of rotation as the spin precession---the time average of \cref{eq:mpc} remains finite leading to an energy shift.
+In contrast, the coupling for counter-rotating phonons---those exhibiting the opposite sense of rotation as the spin precession---averages to zero explaining intuitively the chiral selection rule of the coupling.
+Linearly or elliptically polarized phonons should be regarded as superpositions of left- and right-handed circular polarizations, which therefore couple to both magnon bands and the coupling strength depends on the proportion of the compatible circular polarization.
+Only for chiral phonon modes featuring the incompatible circular polarization, the coupling is zero.
 Within a given magnon band, the sublattice amplitudes of the spin precession are generally unequal.
 For instance, the spin-down magnon mode exhibits a larger precession amplitude on the $\uparrow$ sublattice, as the magnon spin is defined as the difference of the spin expectation values between the excited and the ground states~\cite{okuma_magnon_2017}.
 As $\vect{k}$ approaches the boundary of the first Brillouin zone, the amplitude of the $\downarrow$ sublattice diminishes, while that of the $\uparrow$ sublattice remains finite.

 The dispersion relation of the coupled system